Critical Teams: Why Form Matters as Much as Function

-Is your project team setup for success?
+Is your project team setup for success given what it has to achieve – the key priorities, projects and work streams that are in front of it?
 Well, there is a powerful way of finding out.
-The answer to the following 7 questions will reveal how effectively your team is set-up for peak performance.
+The answer to the following 7 questions will reveal how effectively your team is set up for success in respect of its key priorities, projects, work streams, and so on.

 |Absolutely Disagree = 1,|